-In a 1961 Cave Research Foundation Report, Smith (1981), wrote "The application of wilderness philosophy to caverns is neither a well defined nor a widely thought about concept.
+In an 1961 Cave Research Foundation Report, Smith (1981), wrote "The application of wilderness philosophy to caverns is neither a well defined nor a widely thought about concept.
 It is not an easy concept to develop for speleological wilderness values are alien to much of the human experience."
 Other authors have discussed values associated with both caves and wilderness (Gamble, 1981; Huppert & Wheeler, 1992; Watson & Smith, 1971).
-The intrinsic values of caves make it evident that many caves do meet the criteria as a wilderness site (Huppert & Wheeler, 1992).
+The intrinsic values of caves make it evident that many caves dodo meet the fulfill the necessary criteria in as a wilderness site (Huppert & Wheeler, 1992).
 However, there has been little to no research identifying which values are associated with the creation of a special cave designation such as cave wilderness.